 TEO, HIA Redress Board and DoF are regarded as related parties.

 None of the Commissioners, members of key management staff or other related parties has undertaken any material transactions with NIJAC during the year.

-13. Events after the Reporting Period
+9. Events after the reporting period date